top of page

 The images obtained by the camera were processed by NI Vision software, were morphology operations and filters were applied, also shape detection in other to evaluate the position of the cones.

-This information was transferred to a LabView program were the route planning take place, finding the best route whit out colliding with other signals.
+This information was transferred to a LabView program were the route planning took place, finding the best route whit out colliding with other signals.

 image.png